Feb 2020 // Johannesburg

-In workplaces that are open-plan, having five minutes to yourself to be mindful can be very difficult – and a number of human-centric workplaces are buying “pods” or special areas that offers privacy for employees to simply take a few minutes to catch their breath.
+In workplaces that are open-plan, having five minutes to yourself to be mindful can be very difficult – and a number of human-centric workplaces are buying “pods” or special areas that offers privacy for workers to simply take a few minutes to catch their breath.

 What is interesting to note is that in the US, there has been a move away from open-plan offices in light of research done that says open-plan spaces hamper productivity, and that workers are more productive when they have a quiet space to work in.

-So, it’s important for companies to create “quiet spaces” within the office environment – whether it’s an empty office that can be transformed into a quiet space for those who need a little bit of time out, or a snazzy little pod where staff members can catch their breath, having a place for reflection is hopefully going to become an office norm.
+So, it’s important for companies to create “quiet spaces” within the office environment – whether it’s an empty office that can be transformed into a quiet space for those who need a little bit of time out, or a snazzy little pod where workers can catch their breath, having a place for reflection is hopefully going to become an office norm.

 Incentives to Get Moving